Brexit: EU warns market access uncertain for City of London

 “We’re not politicising equivalence, we’re simply looking for a basis in which we can give equivalence in a stable way.
 That’s what the City of London wants by the way, not just us.”

 The EU Commission did not reciprocate the UK’s move.
-A commission spokesman said that equivalence decisions are “autonomous” and would be taken “where they are in the EU’s interests”.
+A commission spokesman said that equivalence decisions were “autonomous” and would be taken “where they are in the EU’s interests”.

 National regimes